 Price and subscription details:

-No – a free trial was previously available at launch but was removed in summer 2020.
+No. A free trial was available at launch but was removed in summer 2020.

 Offering big-budget blockbuster TV and films based on some of the most beloved franchises in the world, Disney Plus is excellent for families and big kids alike - though its Star section is quickly becoming a game-changer offering quality adult drama on par with its rivals.